Chidexprince/thortful-fe-challenge/README.md

 # ThortfulFeChallenge

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16 (Ensure to have the supported version of Node installed ^16.14.0).
+[Randomuser](https://randomuser.me/) API was used for data.

-## Development server
+## Setting Up
+- Clone repo `git clone https://github.com/Chidexprince/thortful-fe-challenge.git`
+- Install all necessary dependencies `npm install`

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Code scaffolding